GabriStucchi/Spicer/README.md

   <img src="https://user-images.githubusercontent.com/24576858/92103904-e0e85080-ede0-11ea-8e61-5ba2f4050be4.gif" width="50%"//>
 </p>

-<h2 align="center"> A tool for spicing up your music: as simple as a loop station, as spicy as a whole band! </h3>
+<h2 align="center"> As simple as a loop station, as spicy as a whole band! </h3>

 <p align="center">
   <img src="https://user-images.githubusercontent.com/57997005/92307841-7d555300-ef99-11ea-920d-1980a558dd16.gif" width="150%"/>
 </p>

 <h1 align="center">
-<a href="https://gabristucchi.github.io/" align="center"> START JAMMING </a>
+<a href="https://gabristucchi.github.io/" align="center"> START SPICING </a>
 </h1>

 ## How To Use
-The Spicer a Web application meant to spice up your music performances offering a virtual band playing live together with you: just play the basic chord progression of your piece and let the magic happen!
+The Spicer a Web application meant to spice up your music performances offering a virtual band playing live together with you: just play a basic chord progression and let the magic happen!

 You can choose which instruments to include in your band and their level of expertise and also modify them while playing to create different textures.

-Follow this simple steps to get started:
+Follow these simple steps to get started:

 1. Connect a MIDI keyboard.
-2. Select the tonality and bpm of your music piece.
+2. Select the tonality and the bpm.
 3. Press 'R' and wait a bar to start recording.
-4. Play in four bars the basic chords of your piece, then they will loop and form the harmony structure.
+4. Play in four bars the basic chords of your piece; then they will loop and form the harmony structure.
-5. Choose which instruments to include and their Spicer levels: look at the chili pepper on the logo to check on the spiciness of the performance!
+5. Choose which instruments to include and their Spice levels: look at the chili pepper on the logo to check the spiciness of the performance!
 6. Now you can start playing and improvising your solo with a synth and obtain the spiciest sound by tuning its parameters.

 * EASY MODE: Instead of playing the chords for defining the harmony of your piece it's possible to play just the root of each one; then they will be harmonized depending on the key.